-PwC served as our independent registered public accounting firm since 2000 and audited our consolidated financial statements for the years ended December 31, 2000 through December 31, 2021.
+EY served as our independent registered public accounting firm since 2022 and audited our consolidated financial statements for the year ended December 31, 2022.
+PwC previously served as our independent registered public accounting firm from 2000 to 2021 and audited our consolidated financial statements for the years ended December 31, 2000 through December 31, 2021.